usgpo/bill-status/BILLSTATUS-XML_User_User-Guide.md

     - updateDate (e.g. 2013-01-03T05:00:00Z)
     - versionCode (e.g. 00)

- _Note: Bill Summaries are also available as a separate collection on the FDsys Bulk Data repository._ |
+ _Note: Bill Summaries are also available as a separate collection on the FDsys Bulk Data repository._

+ _Note: updateDate applies to the item under billSummaries while lastSummaryUpdateDate applies to the summary itself._

 ### `<title>`